 Michael L. Huber, MMS, PA-C, DFAAPA, received his Bachelor of Science degrees from Cornell University and Hahnemann University before receiving his Master of Medical Science degree from Saint Francis University to become a Physician Assistant.

-He brings to Arcadia University over twenty-three years of experience in medical education and program administration.
+He brings to Arcadia University over twenty-seven years of experience in medical education and program administration.
 Previously he was afforded the opportunity to develop two other local PA programs.
 His dedication to physician assistant education has led him to receive both institutional and national awards for outstanding teaching and service to the profession.
 His distinguished achievements in leadership, research, service, and international contributions to teaching and exchange, has granted him membership into the Pi Alpha National Honor Society and the Pi Alpha National Honor Society for Physician Assistants.
 He was a member of a team involved in the promotion and development of the physician assistant model in South Africa.
 He has been recognized as a Distinguished Fellow of the American Academy of Physicians for his outstanding service to the physician assistant profession, his commitment to advancing global health care, and his exemplary personal and professional development.